Skip Navigation

 Besides work

-Brigid is a sponsor/volunteer at Citizens for Juvenile Justice and Rosie’s Place.
-She’s also an avid skier and is trying to get back into running.
+Brigid is a sponsor/volunteer at Citizens for Juvenile Justice and the Rian Immigration Center.
+She’s also an avid skier and enjoys summers on Cape Cod.

 Affiliations